 Bryna Turner is a Brooklyn-based playwright originally from Northern California.
-Her play Bull in a China Shop recently premiered at LCT3, and will be produced by About Face Theatre in Chicago this spring.
-Her work has also been developed with Abingdon Theatre Company, Clubbed Thumb, Colt Coeur, Ensemble Studio Theatre, Mendocino Theatre Company, Mount Holyoke College, Rainbow Theatre Project, and Rutgers University.
-Other plays include: Carlo at the Wedding; Lights Over Philo; The Stand-In; and How to Separate Your Soul from Your Body (in ten easy steps!).
-She is an alum of Clubbed Thumb’s Early Career Writer’s Group, a MacDowell fellow, and holds an MFA in Playwriting from Rutgers University.
+Her play, Bull in a China Shop, premiered at LCT3 and is published by Samuel French.
+Her work has been produced, developed, or presented by Abingdon Theatre Company, About Face, A.C.T., Alley Repertory, Clubbed Thumb, Colt Coeur, Diversionary, Ensemble Studio Theatre, LCT3, Mendocino Theatre Company, The National Theatre, and Rainbow Theatre Project.
+She is an alum of Clubbed Thumb’s Early Career Writer’s Group, a 2017 MacDowell Colony fellow, and a current artist in WP Theater’s 2018-2020 Lab.
 She is currently working on a commission for Lincoln Center Theater and was awarded their Emerging Artist Award of 2018.
+MFA: Rutgers University.

 I’m originally from Fort Bragg, California—a logging-turned-fishing-turned-tourist town in Northern California with a population of 7,000.
 A survivor of the Donner Party is buried in the local graveyard.
 My father is the mayor, but he also holds several patents on mattresses.
 My mother is a quilt artist.
 My sister sells socks, my brother sells mattresses, and my other brother trains basketball players in the NBA.